 We know full well that without volunteers, xtreme SOULutions could not have the impact it has at MCI.
 There is a network of powerful men and women who regularly set aside time from their own schedules and families to come and teach, encourage and mentor the XS students.
 Their reward will be in heaven, but we want them to know that we love and appreciate them for all they do for their incarcerated brothers.
 Thank you, faithful ones – your service is greatly appreciated.

 The King will reply, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 Matthew 25:40

-Bruce Seaman is a minister serving Fairfield Presbyterian Church in NW Marion County.
-Bruce has been a xtreme SOULutions instructor for over 5 years in different roles at MCI.
+Bruce Seaman is a retired minister.
+He has been an xtreme SOULutions instructor for over five years in different roles at MCI.
 Presently, he teaches the Life Mapping course.
 Bruce is a graduate of Adelphi University (BA) and Harvard Divinity School (MDiv).
 He served churches in NJ and DC before coming to Weirsdale Presbyterian in 1997.
 He was also Executive Director of Church Without Walls/Youth Reach from 2005-08 which served troubled youth and families.

 Vicky and Curt Dunstan